francois-berder/BoatController/apps/firmware/README.md

 ticks, left_rudder, right_rudder, left_motor, right_motor
 ```

-In ```MPU6050.TXT```, the controller saves all samples from the MPU6050 using the following format (all entries are signed 16-bit integers):
+In ```MPU6050.TXT```, the controller saves all samples from the MPU6050 using the following format (all entries are signed 16-bit integers except the first one):
 ```
-accel.x, accel.y, accel.z, gyro.x, gyro.y, gyro.z
+ticks, accel.x, accel.y, accel.z, gyro.x, gyro.y, gyro.z
 ```

 ticks is a unsigned 32-bit integer when indicates when the frame was created.
 It has a resolution of 1 ms.